johnnymatthews/blog/200828-cmus-config-location.md

 ---
 title: CMUS config location
 description: CMUS is an incredibly simple music and media player that runs straight from the terminal.
 However, sometimes it can be tricky to customize and interact with.
-In this post I'll quickly jump into where the config files for CMUS are, and how to edit them.
+In this post, I'll quickly jump into where the config files for CMUS are and how to edit them.
 date: 2020-08-28
 ---